benhsz/parless/steps-to-implement.md

 Provide visual cues to point out unexpected indentation.
 Decide what 'unexpected' indentation is, and decide on the kind of cues.
-Initial step could be to just use one arrow shape, such as →
+Initial step could be to just use simple arrow shapes, such as →

 It might also be best to start out with a 'strict' version of indentation, i.e. any code that deviates from what DrRacket considers proper indentation would show an arrow.

+Also decide what exactly the cues are supposed to point out.

 For example